-Roll design is required to cope with the following requirements into considerations:
+Roll design is required to take the following requirements into consideration:

-• maximum strength for taking care of the separating forces, torque and high pressure between the rolls.

-• maximum wear resistance in the contact area between the roll and the material being rolled.
-There are a large number of parameters which influence roll wear.

-• maximum fatigue strength to avoid fire cracks initiation sites and crack propagation.
+- Maximum strength for taking care of the separating forces, torque and high pressure between the rolls. - Maximum wear resistance in the contact area between the roll and the material being rolled.
+There are a large number of parameters which influence roll wear. - Maximum fatigue strength to avoid fire cracks initiation sites and crack propagation.
 It is important since many failures in rolls occur due to fatigue.
 The combination of high hardness and a small increase in the stress contributes in initiating a crack which propagates under repeated load.